-We were told that, at the beginning of the COVID-19 pandemic, the practice environment had been assessed to aid and improve infection control.
-We were told that the following changes were made:
+We were told that at the beginning of the COVID-19 pandemic, the practice environment had been assessed to aid and improve infection control.
+We were told that some areas of the practice had been refurbished and that the following changes were made:

-- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Dedicated room for the storage of personal protective equipment - Protective glass screen installed at reception - Hand sanitiser dispensers made available at various locations.
+- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Extractor fans installed in all surgeries - Protective glass screen installed at reception - Social distancing signage displayed - Hand sanitiser dispensers located at various locations - Dedicated room for storing personal protective equipment (PPE).